nickspeal/nickspeal.github.io/projects.md

 ## Project Manager At McGill Robotics

-As Project Manager of McGill Robotics, I coordinated the growth of the design team from 2 returning members to a team of 98 committed students that competes in multiple competitions against universities from around the world.
-Coining our motto, *Team Before Machine*, I have prioritized the long-term development of a cohesive team with effective mechanisms for learning new skills as we work together to build robots.
+As Project Manager of McGill Robotics, I led the team through its growth from 2 returning members to 98 committed students that competes in multiple competitions against universities from around the world.
+Coining our motto, *Team Before Machine*, I have prioritized the long-term development of a cohesive team with a focus on learning new skills as we work together to build robots.

 ## Autonomous Underwater Vehicle